thakremanas/Independent-Study-IMT-600-Spring/README.md

 Machine Learning and Data Analysis scripts for IMT 600 course.
 The repository includes all the material for Machine Learning, Classifiers, Exploratory Data Analysis as well as all the certificate courses I have done in Spring 2018.

-Instructor: Prof. Bob Larson (Information School, University of Washington)
+### Instructor: Prof. Bob Larson (Information School, University of Washington)

 The repository contains all the scripts and results of the various algorithms on different kinds of datasets.

 Some of the work is mentioned below:

-- Movie Recommendor System
+__- Movie Recommendor System
 - Visualiziation using Plot.ly to make Choropleth Data Maps
 - Decision Trees and Random Forest comparison at a top level
 - Exploration of Principal Component Analysis on Breast Cancer Dataset
-- Text Based modelling on SMS dataset to detect spam
+- Text Based modelling on SMS dataset to detect spam__

-I also finished an online certification for "R" course.
-[Certificate here](https://www.google.com)

 Some other accomplishment: